ochiengotieno304/search-engine-frontend/README.md

-# Frontend For The Search Engine API
+# The Search Engine Project Frontend

 ## Description
 This is the frontend component of a search engine project.